peterda84/Millennial_test/_posts/2022-09-27-inprogress.md

 Get:4 http://us-east-1.ec2.archive.ubuntu.com/ubuntu jammy/universe amd64 Packages [14.1 MB]
 ```

-### Let's install docker and docker-compose
+### How to install `docker` and `docker-compose`

-You can find details [here](https://docs.docker.com/engine/install/) and [here](https://docs.docker.com/compose/install/).
+You can find details [on this](https://docs.docker.com/engine/install/) and [this](https://docs.docker.com/compose/install/) link.

-We install docker using their repository.
-Before do that for the first time on a new host machine, we need to set up the Docker repository.
+We install Docker and Docker Compose using their repository.
+Before to do that for the first time on a new host machine, we need to set up the Docker repository.
 Afterward, we can install and update Docker from the repository.

 Update the apt package index and install packages to allow apt to use a repository over HTTPS: